Annabella Browne1

 F, #228940, b.
 21 May 1748, d.
 30 May 1840

 Hon.
-Mary Monckton was born on 21 May 1748.1 She was the daughter of John Monckton, 1st Viscount Galway and Jane Westenra.1 She married Edmund Boyle, 7th Earl of the County of Cork, son of John Boyle, 5th Earl of the County of Cork and Margaret Hamilton, on 17 June 1786 at Charles Street, St. George Hanover Square, London, England.1 She died on 30 May 1840 at age 92 at New Burlintgon Street, London, England, without issue.1 She was buried at Monkton Vault, Brewood, Staffordshire, England.1 Her will was probated in June 1840.1
+Mary Monckton was born on 21 May 1748.1 She was the daughter of John Monckton, 1st Viscount Galway and Jane Westenra.1 She married Edmund Boyle, 7th Earl of Cork, son of John Boyle, 5th Earl of Cork and Margaret Hamilton, on 17 June 1786 at Charles Street, St. George Hanover Square, London, EnglandG.1 She died on 30 May 1840 at age 92 at New Burlintgon Street, London, EnglandG, without issue.1 She was buried at Monkton Vault, Brewood, Staffordshire, EnglandG.1 Her will was proven (by probate) in June 1840.1

 Citations